Inflatable Kayaks vs Folding Kayaks

-A kayak is a small water vessel with two-bladed pedals to prop itself forward.
-Traditional kayaks have a cockpit where one paddler can fit in.
-Sometimes, this cockpit comes with a water-resistant spray deck, which shields it from water and prevents water from entering it.
+A kayak is a small water vessel with two-bladed pedals that propel it forward.
+Traditional kayaks have a cockpit that can accommodate one paddler.
+Sometimes, this cockpit has a water-resistant spray deck that shields it from water and prevents water from entering.

 Inflatable Kayak